Knowledge transfer in psychotherapy

 During psychoeducation, the patient learnt that anxiety comes in waves and that the anxiety stimulus becomes less and less intense.
 She was able to experience exactly that in the VR glasses.

-The same applies to addiction patients.
-A common relapse situation is that once you’ve had the bottle at the till, you get the feeling that there’s no way out now, you have to buy this product.
-In conversations, it is then conveyed that you can still return the product, even if it has already been scanned.
+The same applies to patients with addiction.
+A common relapse situation occurs when, once standing at the checkout with a bottle, the feeling arises that there is no way out anymore and that one must buy the product.
+In conversations, it is then explained that it is still possible to return the product, even if it has already been scanned.
 Your patient will nod in agreement.
-But what if you let them actively do this several times?
-In a therapeutic virtual reality scenario in which he stands at the supermarket checkout and returns the bottle, saying to the cashier: ‘Sorry, I don’t want to buy this.
+But what if you let them actively practice exactly this several times?

 Here too, the probability that your patient will remember this in a similar everyday situation could rise to 90%.